-In mid-2019, Intel executive Raja Koduri also tweeted a picture of his Tesla, with the “ThinkXE” name on the license plate and paired with a tag showing the month of June and the year 2020.
-This could be teasing a June 2020 release for Xe graphics card, perhaps in time for Computex.
+In mid-2019, Raja Koduri tweeted a picture of his Tesla, with the “ThinkXE” name on the license plate and paired with a tag showing the month of June and the year 2020.
+This could be teasing a June 2020 release for Xe graphics cards for consumers, perhaps in time for Computex.

 In December 2019, however, rumors began to circulate that the Xe graphics development was not progressing fast enough.
 A user from the Chiphell forums (via WCCFTech) claimed that Xe graphics development was not going well and that we may not see any Intel GPUs before the end of 2020.
 They also claimed that this would push Ponte Vecchio back to 2022 at the earliest.

-If true, this would be problematic for a number of reasons, most immediately because Xe graphics are slated to feature on Intel’s upcoming Tiger Lake CPUs, currently slated for a 2020 release.
+If true, this would be problematic for many reasons, most immediately because Xe graphics are slated to feature on Intel’s upcoming Tiger Lake CPUs, currently slated for a 2020 release.
 This will likely be a priority for Intel, so it could result in dedicated GPU shortages if they launch at a similar time.

 As for the types of cards we can expect when they do launch, an Intel driver leak in summer 2019 referenced four different discrete graphics cards.
-That suggests that for gamers and hardware fans, there will be a relatively broad selection of graphics cards to pick from.
+For gamers and hardware fans, that suggests there will be a relatively broad selection of graphics cards available.

 Architecture and performance